SanjaPaskova/appium-wdio-framework/README.md

 Tests the ability to type different types of data into input fields and validate the text.

-### Drag and Drop Tests
+### Drag and Drop Test

-Tests the drag and drop functionality to complete a picture.
+Tests with drag and drop functionality.

+### Swipe Test

+Example test that swipes left and validates position after swiping

 - **pageobjects/**: Contains the Page Object Model (POM) files that encapsulate the elements and actions for different screens of the app.